Harvard Health Experts and Contributors

 Health Writer; Assistant Director for Digital Content Creation and Engagement, Harvard Health Publishing

-Jenette Restivo is a Health Content Writer at Harvard Health Publishing.
-Jenette is a media professional with a 20-year-career creating strategic content for broadcast, nonprofits, and websites.
+Jenette Restivo is a Health Content Writer and Assistant Director for Digital Content Creation and Engagement at Harvard Health Publishing.
+Jenette is a media professional with a 15+ year-career creating strategic content for broadcast, nonprofits, and websites.
 Jenette started her career in health editing at About.com.
-She reported for the medical unit of ABC News, and then became a producer/writer of health, science and other documentaries for television channels such as PBS, the Discovery Channel, and National Geographic.
-Jenette has also led communications efforts for a healthcare nonprofit called Primary Care Progress, as well as headed up content strategy for the Children and Nature Network.
+She reported for the medical unit of ABC News, and was a producer/writer of health, science and other documentaries for television channels such as PBS, the Discovery Channel, and National Geographic.
+Jenette led communications efforts for a healthcare nonprofit called Primary Care Progress, and directed content strategy for the Children and Nature Network.

 Read more about Jenette Restivo